-Welcome to our blog on twin pregnancy advice!
-There are quite a few differences from having twins compared to having a singleton, but we are here to guide you through the extra things to be aware of now that your miracle has doubled 🙂
+Welcome to our blog on pregnancy advice when you are expecting twins!
+There are quite a few differences from having twins compared to having a singleton, but we are here to guide you through the extra things to be aware of now that your miracle has doubled :)

 1) Go on maternity leave earlier

-Most twin pregnancy (or indeed multiple births) do not go to full term and twins are often born early.
-The general rule is to leave work to go on maternity leave no later than 28 weeks.
-The NHS recommends to go on maternity leave from 26 weeks, but if you are expecting more than 2 babies, you should consider leaving earlier.
-Its also important to consider this because as you approach the end of your pregnancy and the babies get heavier, this will cause you to get tired easily.
-Your blood pressure may also rise or other health problems may occur.
+Most twin pregnancies (or indeed multiple births) do not go to full term and twins are often born early.
+The general rule is to leave work to go on maternity leave no later than 28 weeks (the NHS recommends from 26 weeks, but if you are expecting more than 2 babies, you should consider leaving earlier).
+Its also important to consider this because as you approach the end of your pregnancy and the babies get heavier, this will cause you to get tired easily and also cause your blood pressure to rise or other health problems may occur.
 Always consult your doctor to confirm in your particular case.

 2) You're eating for 3!